The Honors Program at Ferris State University requires a separate application from the one you completed to attend

 The Honors Program admits students on a rolling basis starting in late Fall to about May 1.
 Students who attended the Honors Invitational will be the first to be be notified of admission to Honors.

 The Honors Program at Ferris State offers a residential option for students in dedicated Honors halls.
 Many of the rooms in these halls are set up to be single occupancy, but there are some double occupancy rooms available.
 There is a surcharge for the cost of the single / private room which will be partially offset by the Honors Residential Life Scholarship.

 The Honors office is not qualified to discuss specifics of financial aid, but certain is willing to help where we can.
 The basics of the automatic scholarship program Ferris offers, along with the Honors Residential Life Scholarship are available on the Honors Financial Aid page.

 For any further questions or concerns, please get in touch with the University's Financial Aid Office.

-Move-in day for Honors halls is typically the day before (Thursday) move-in day for the campus.
+Honors Move-in day / fun day for Honors halls is typically the day before (Thursday) move-in day for the campus.
 This gives the Honors Peer Mentors the opportunity to meet their mentees and engage in some leadership development exercises (as well as mixers) on what we call 'Fun Day'.

 Students who cannot attend Fun Day (such as fall athletes) should contact the Honors office prior to arrival, so we can inform your peer mentor.